Originally posted on 10/5/2018

 You can plan a big trip, hitting multiple National Parks in one go, visit a National Park within another trip, or plan several smaller trips to National Parks in your area.
 We are lucky to live in Arizona, where there are no less than 15 National Parks, the most of any state (that charge a fee).

 While there are many things to do in every National Park, the one thing my kids love to do is to collect Junior Ranger Badges.
-They have over 20 and counting!
+They have 30 now and plan to add more!
 Most badges are awarded after the Junior Ranger has completed an activity booklet and taken an oath to uphold the ideals of the National Parks.
 One of our badges from Hawaii was extra special since it was a limited edition wooden one commemorating the National Park Centennial.
-Another was from a park so remote that the Ranger there actually scratched serial numbers into the back of each badge.
+Another was from a park so remote (Fossil Butte) that the Ranger there actually scratched serial numbers into the back of each badge.

 Free Entrance Days